-St. Ignatius was a disciple of St. John the Apostle, a bishop of Antioch.
+St. Ignatius, a bishop of Antioch, was a disciple of St. John the Apostle.
 He authored seven letters that are among the earliest surviving patristic writings.
 He died a martyr under Trajan.
 While being tortured, he repeatedly called upon Jesus Christ, telling his tormentors that he could not stop invoking a name that was written upon his heart.

 He was then thrown to savage beasts in the Roman arena; the emperor’s purpose was to see the saint devoured so that no relics of his body might remain.
 However, the two lions that leapt upon the saint would not bite or tear his flesh; he died rather by being smothered by their bodies.